-Migraine hormonally related, Migraine is more common among women and more common around the time of menstruation.
+Migraine occurrence is also hormonally related, with the drop in estrogen levels associated with menstruation thought to be a migraine trigger (Silberstein).
+Migraine is more common among women and more common around the time of menstruation with an estimated 50% of women migraineurs having an increased risk of migraine in the days leading up to menses.
+Previously, researchers believed that oral contraceptives were a migraine trigger, but now the relationship appears to exist due to the periodic cessation of the pills (and therefore estrogren) every 21 days.
+Rather than being a migraine trigger, oral contraceptives that decrease the frequency of menses are beginning to be considered as a treatment for migraineurs who experience severe menstrual migraines (Silberstein).

 Triggers

-he most frequently reported triggersinclude ():
+A number of different migraine triggers have been hypothesized and tested including those arising from psychosocial, sensory, environmental, physiological and dietary stimuli.
+There is noted individual variability in response to potential triggers; a trigger may cause no response in one individual and a severe reaction in another (Millichap).
+A 2014 review of the top ten most frequently reported migraine triggers included (Peroutka):

+Stress (reported by 58% of respondents)

+Auditory (56%)

+Fasting (44%)

+Hormones (44%)

+Fatigue (43%)

+Sleep (43%)

+Weather (39%)

+Visual (38%)

+Olfactory (38%)

+Alcohol (27%).

-number of dietary components have been reported by migraineurs triggers of their migraine attacks.
+In addition to fasting and alcohol, a number of other dietary components have been reported by migraineurs as triggers of their migraine attacks.
+These commonly include (Rockett)

+chocolate

+caffeine and/or caffeine withdrawal

+citrus fruits

+fatty foods

+dehydration

+cold foods like ice water and ice cream

+dairy products especially aged and fermented cheeses

+meat products

+eggs.

+Additionally, aspartame, sucralose, processed meats like sausage and salami, Chinese food, soda, walnuts, sugary foods, and pizza have been reported infrequently as migraine triggers (Rockett).
+Although many food triggers have been identified within the literature, it is important to keep in perspective that food triggers are only identified by about one third of migraineurs; non-food triggers are far more common (Pringsheim, 2012).

 Avoiding the aforementioned potential triggers should generally be a harmless endeavour as long as no major food groups are completely excluded from the diet.
 Due to the incapacitating nature of migraine attacks, migraineurs should not be discouraged from experimenting with their diet.
 However, consultation with a registered dietitian can help ensure that nutrient needs continue to be met.

 Treatments

-Management consists of treating acute attack and (migraine prophylaxis) ().
-Avoiding suspected triggers, including dietary triggers, fall into the latter category.
-The treatment used will depend on patient,
+Management consists of treating acute migraine attacks and, in some cases, reducing migraine frequency (migraine prophylaxis) (Pringsheim, 2012).
+Avoiding suspected triggers, including dietary triggers, falls into the latter category.
+The treatment used will depend on patient preferences, migraine severity, concurrent medical conditions, evidence of treatment efficacy and the side-effect profile (Prinsheim, 2012).

-Treatment is generally divided into two categories
+Treatment is generally divided into two categories:

-Acute treatment
+Acute treatment – symptom management with the overall goal of helping patients to be pain-free within two hours of treatment (Worthington, 2013).
+The main categories of medication for acute migraine treatment are (Worthington, 2013):

+triptans

 analgesics and/or anti-inflammatory medications

-anti-emetics if nausea and vomiting co-occur
+anti-emetics (metoclopramide or domperidone) if nausea and vomiting co-occur

+ergotamine (recommended less frequently).

-Prophylaxis - medication is often taken for at least months with the goal decreas frequency by at least 50%, realizing it will not likely eliminate migraine attacksThe main categories of prophylactic medication for migraine include the following:
+Prophylaxis - medication is often taken for at least two months with the goal of decreasing migraine frequency by at least 50%, realizing it will not likely eliminate migraine attacks altogether (Pringsheim, 2012).
+The main categories of prophylactic medication for migraine include the following (Pringsheim, 2012):

-beta-blockers
+antihypertensives (including beta-blockers and calcium channel blockers)

+antiepileptics

 antidepressants

 serotonin receptor antagonists

+nutraceuticals (vitamins, minerals, herbal supplements).